You are here

 - Community Engagement – building awareness and positive attitudes towards all of the Armed Forces.

 - Hiring out of our buildings from the Reserve estate for corporate and private functions to generate additional funds.

 - Working with the police, local authorities and educational establishments to help crime-vulnerable and socially disengaged young people.

-- Administration, property management and general support to the Army Cadet Force (ACF), the Air Training Corps (ATC), the Sea Cadet Corps (SCC) and Combined Cadet Force (CCF).
+- Administration, property management and general support to the Army Cadet Force (ACF), the RAF Air Cadets, the Sea Cadet Corps (SCC) and Combined Cadet Force (CCF).